-Classrooms and Lecture Halls Outlets and Cables 25 seats or less One outlet with two data cables in the center of the ceiling.
-26 to 50 seats Two outlets with two data cables each, located in opposite corners in the ceiling.
-51 or more Preferred: For every 250 square foot space, one outlet in the ceiling with two data cables and a WAP with a directional antenna.
-OR Consider: For every 250 square foot space, one floor box 14"x14"x4" with two data cables (see floor box detail below).
-For every 900 square foot space, one outlet with two data cables in the ceiling.
+Classrooms and Lecture Halls Outlets and Cables 25 seats or less One outlet with one data cables in the center of the ceiling.
+26 to 50 seats • Two outlets with one data cable each, located in opposite corners in the ceiling.
+Preferred: For every 250 square foot space, one outlet in the ceiling with one data cable and a WAP with a directional antenna.
+OR Consider: For every 250 square foot space, one floor box 51 or more 14"x14"x4" with two data cables (see floor box detail below).
+For every 900 square foot space, one outlet with one data cable in the ceiling.